ayoucha123/Twitter_clone/README.md

 ## Specs

 - Any user should be able to read all the tweets
-  - All the tweets should be ordered in a chronological order (either of 2 ways)
 - Any user should be able to write tweets
 - A user should be able to update a tweet he wrote
 - A user should be able to delete a tweet he wrote
-  - Deleting a tweet should NOT affect the access to the other tweets
-  - Deleting a tweet should NOT affect the order of the other tweets
-- Smart contract(s) should be deployed to Ropsten
-- Smart contract(s) should be tested with at least 80% line coverage

 ## Project Requirment/Setup